-Engineering Solutions for Massachusetts’ Housing Challenges
+Engineering Solutions for Housing in Massachusetts

 The Penstone, formerly known as Cedar Crossing, is a transformative Chapter 40B development shaped in part by Howard Stein Hudson’s civil engineering expertise in South Walpole that highlights how innovative civil engineering and thoughtful site planning can address the Commonwealth’s urgent need for housing.
 Enabled by Massachusetts’ affordable housing statute, the project is delivering high-quality rental housing options on previously underutilized land near a key transit corridor.